chenard612/tec_energy/README.md

 uvicorn app.main:app --reload
 ```

+## Run the Query
-## Run this curl inside the command line to trigger the query of the CSV, its parsing and its insertion in the database.
+Run this curl inside the command line to trigger the query of the CSV, its parsing and its insertion in the database.

 ```bash
 curl -X POST http://localhost:8000/fetch
 ```

+## OPTIONAL:
-## OPTIONAL: To automate the query of the CSV, please uncomment the code contained inside scheduler.py.
+To automate the query of the CSV, please uncomment the code contained inside scheduler.py.
 By default, the query is scheduled to run every 6 hours, but has been disabled.